 Our Business Model

-We run two types of project, to fit around the demands of the academic year:
+We run several types of project, to fit around the needs of our clients and the demands of the academic year.

 - Full-time projects running between June and September, typically lasting 10-13 weeks.
 We recommend a team of 4 students for full-time projects, but can adapt to smaller or larger teams to suit your needs and budget.
-Contact us by early May in each year to discuss availability.
+Contact us by March in each year to discuss availability.

 - Part-time projects running October-December and February-May.
 Students work for 1 day a week, alongside their studies, with optional periods of full-time working during vacation periods.
-We recommend a team of 6 students for part-time projects, giving approximately 1 week’s worth of person-hours per calendar week.
-Contact us by late August or early January to discuss availability.
+We recommend a team of 4 students for part-time projects, giving approximately 1 week’s worth of person-hours per calendar week.
+Contact us by July (for autumn projects) or November (for spring projects) to discuss availability.

 Researchers: Our full-time summer projects are ideal for costing into research projects – we can turn your research ideas into an app or web application that can generate data and impact.
 Contact us to discuss your requirements and get costing details for your proposal.